2025/26 entry

 Why study Performance and Production at Liverpool John Moores University?

-• A brand new degree designed to push the boundaries of technology in art and develop your performance skills
+• This is a brand new degree designed to push the boundaries of technology in art and develop your performance skills

 • 3 MINUTE WATCH: some of our students explain why you should apply for this degree